piercefreeman/mountaineer/website/docs/client_actions.md

         yield MyMetadata(state=2)
 ```

 For the time being we only support server-events in `@passthrough` functions, not `@sideeffect`.
 It's ill-defined whether we should re-render() content every yield or when the iterator has finished.
+Yielding in passthrough makes it clear that you just want to stream the yielded value to the client.

 In your frontend, you can iterate over these responses with an async generator loop.
 Each response object will be parsed into your typed schema for you, so you can see typehints like you would for any regular Mountaineer action.